abinash16216/spotify_sql_analysis/README.md

 ## Query Optimization Technique

-To improve quer
-		select track,energy,liveness ,energy/liveness as energy_to_liveness_ratio
-from spotify
-where liveness !=0 and energy/liveness >1.2
-order by 4 desc;

--- OR

-select * from
-(select
-		track,
-		energy,
-		liveness,
-		energy/liveness as ratio
-from spotify
-where liveness !=0)
-where ratio >1.2
-order by 4 desc;y performance, we carried out the following optimization process:
+To improve query performance, we carried out the following optimization process:

 - **Initial Query Performance Analysis Using `EXPLAIN`**
     - We began by analyzing the performance of a query using the `EXPLAIN` function.